 After lunch and a short stroll, we were on our way again, this time to Carlsbad, New Mexico.
-I’d reserved a cute little apartment for us to spend the night, and made plans for us to tour Carlsbad Caverns the next morning.
+I’d reserved a cute little apartment to spend the night, and made plans for us to tour Carlsbad Caverns the next morning.

-Climbing those mountains in the hot, midafternoon heat proved to be too much, and unbeknownst to us, Harold began overheating.
+Climbing those mountains in the hot, midafternoon sun proved to be too much, and unbeknownst to us, Harold began overheating.
 It wasn’t until we stopped for a restroom break that we realized something was wrong.

 When we offered to pay Travis, he rejected our money saying,